jkutner/jkutner.github.com/_posts/2015-08-17-deploy-clojure-ratpack-heroku-docker.md

 ## Deploying an App

-To begin, clone the [Immutant demo app](https://github.com/immutant/feature-demo) to your local machine:
+To begin, clone the [Immutant demo app](https://github.com/immutant/feature-demo) to your local machine (if you'd prefer a bare-bones Clojure app you can substitute [this Ring app](https://github.com/heroku/clojure-getting-started)):

 {% highlight text %}
 $ git clone https://github.com/immutant/feature-demo
 $ cd feature-demo
 {% endhighlight %}

-This application is already prepared for Heroku.
+The app is already prepared for Heroku.
 It contains a `Procfile`, which [tells Heroku how to run the app](https://devcenter.heroku.com/articles/procfile), and an `app.json` file that contains some meta-data about the app.
 The important part of the `app.json` file is the `image` element, shown below:

 {% highlight json %}
 {